MarioniLab/StabMap/README.md

 ## Vignette

-You can find the vignette at this website: TBD.
+You can find the vignette at this [website](https://marionilab.github.io/StabMap/).

 ## Contact